-Another important point to note is that you should give some thought as to either disabling your Gravatars as they take a long time to load, especially if you have an abundance of comments.
+Another important point to note is that you should give some thought to disabling your Gravatars, as they take a long time to load, especially if you have an abundance of comments.
 (Try running a post through GTmetrix with your Gravatars enabled and see how bad it can get!).

 If need be, keep the Gravatars blank and notice that your page will work out perfectly fine, particularly when following this articles recommendation.
 (Do not bother adding plugins to Cache your Gravatars; they won’t work and are a waste of time and effort.)
 Keep in mind that the best and easiest loading script fonts will be Arial, Lucida Sans, Tahoma and Verdana.

 I ENJOYED writing this article for a few reasons.
-It gave me the opportunity to show and teach others how I struggled to find the right combinations to optimize my blog while at the same time achieving the highest scores from the most popular and accurate page speed applications available to the WordPress user.
+It gave me the opportunity to show and teach others how I profusely struggled to sort out the right combination of plugins, theme and applications to optimize my blog while at the same time achieving the highest scores from the most popular and accurate Web page speed testing sites available to the WordPress user.

 I hope that ultimately, everyone will absorb as much from this article as possible.
 As you experiment with the numerous recommendations I’ve outlined here, remember that this is a somewhat tedious and continually ongoing journey.

-In conclusion, the essential ideas of this tutorial were quite simple: Every application in this article I have worked with and am now using gives me a blog site where just about every page is scoring 100% on the Google Page Speed Test (not to mention, Web Page Test, Pingdom and GTmetrix).
-As such, I have offered you an opportunity to do the same, if you so desire.
+In conclusion, the essential ideas of this tutorial are quite simple and to the point : Everything utilized in this article I have worked with and am currently using gives me a blog site where just about every page is scoring 100% on the Google Page Speed Test (not to mention, Web Page Test, Pingdom and GTmetrix).
+As such, I am generously offering you an opportunity to do the same for your self; if you so desire!

 I adamantly invite comments, questions and feedback on this tutorial.
 There may be some things that I can learn from you.!